|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 body or any inertia (the inertial mass would be zero).
 This

-effect is certainly not included in the two-way theory of
+effect is certainly not included in the general theory of relativity *):

-in the special theory of relativity.
-A given force (eg the force
+theory of relativity.
+A given force (eg the force of a tensioned

 *) The fact that Einstein initially considered the phenomenon c) as a result of GTR, was caused by a misinterpretation of the relevant equations, which reflected the effect of the particular coordinate system used.